jpchadwick92/nc-backend-project/README.md

 To connect to the relevant databases:

-- Create a .env.development file in the main folder containing PGDATABASE=nc_games
+- Create a .env.development file in the root of the directory containing PGDATABASE=nc_games

 - Create a .env.test file containing PGDATABASE=nc_games_test